chicagopython/code-of-conduct/code-of-conduct.md

 ## Procedure for Handling Incidents

-To respond to incidencts, those receiving requests will follow the [Organizers procedure for report handling](./report-handling-procedure)
+To respond to incidents, those receiving requests will follow the [Organizers procedure for report handling](./report-handling-procedure)

 ## Updating